 NodeXL for Excel allows you to visualise networks/graphs quickly from right inside Excel.

-Gephi is a great desktop tool for interactive visualisation and exploration platform for networks and hierarchial systems.
-It comes with many good automatic layout algorithims (even for huge graphs) and can easily handle many types of input file, including spreadshets of Tweets.
+Gephi is a great desktop tool for interactive visualisation and exploration platform for networks and hierarchical systems.
+It comes with many good automatic layout algorithms (even for huge graphs) and can easily handle many types of input file, including spreadsheets of Tweets.

 Cytoscape is like Gephi, but more on the ‘platform’ end of the spectrum.
 It was originally designed for use in the biological sciences, but has evolved to become a general tool for complex network analysis and visualisation.
 Cytoscape supports a rich ecosystem of (Java) plugins (aka “Apps”) that allow you to customise and extend the base functionality.

 We think it’s awesome that kids are wanting to learn how to code – so if that’s you we’ve collected together a few online tutorials to guide you through some practical example of coding.
 There are many levels of difficulties amongst tutorials that you can explore and have fun with!